mustafagoktugibolar/mustafagoktugibolar/README.md

 - 👋 Hi, I’m @mustafagoktugibolar
-- 🌱 I’m currently working with .NET c#
+- 🌱 I’m currently working with .NET
 - 📫 How to reach me goktugibolar@icloud.com